-Candles and incense are not to be burned in the residence halls.
-Those items present a fire hazard and also produce an odor that may disturb residents.
-Candles may be confiscated by Student Life Staff or Campus Safety or they may have their wicks cut to prevent future use.
-Incense will be confiscated.
-If use of candles is part of Greek house rituals, they may be used for the ritual only.
+Candles and incense are prohibited in the residence halls.
+These items present a fire hazard and also produce an odor that may disturb residents.
+Candles and incense can and will be confiscated by RAs, Student Life staff, or Campus Safety.
+If the use of candles is part of Greek house rituals, they may be used for the ritual only.
 Presidents of Greek organizations should contact the Coordinator of Fraternity and Sorority Life prior to the event.